OBOAcademy/obook/docs/tutorial/exomiser-tutorial.md

 ## Results

-Depending on the output options provided, Exomiser will write out at least an HTML and JSON results file in the results subdirectory of the Exomiser installation.
+Depending on the output options provided, Exomiser will write out at least an HTML and JSON output file in the `results` subdirectory of the Exomiser installation (by default) or a user-defined results directory as indicated in the output options.

-As a general rule all output files contain a ranked list of genes and/or variants with the top-ranked gene/variant displayed first.
-The exception being the VCF output which, since version 13.1.0, is sorted according to VCF convention and tabix indexed.
+As a general rule, all output files contain a ranked list of genes and variants with the top-ranked gene/variant displayed first.
+The exception being the VCF output (if requested in the output options) which, since version 13.1.0, is sorted according to VCF convention and tabix indexed.

+In our tutorial, we requested HTML, JSON, TSV_VARIANT and TSV_GENE output formats which are briefly outlined below.

 ### HTML